Buy to Let Mortgage Multiple Occupancy

 If you are considering letting a multiple occupancy property, you should bear in mind the latest tax rules.

-From 2017, landlords will no longer be able to deduct all the financial costs from their buy to let properties when calculating their profits in a self-assessment for the financial year.
+Landlords will no longer be able to deduct all the financial costs from their buy to let properties when calculating their profits in a self-assessment for the financial year.

 The new tax rules are not applicable to limited companies and therefore the financial costs of limited companies are not affected.
 This has led to more landlords looking to set up limited companies to avoid the effect of the new tax rules.